 Regarding the 1st ground of appeal, the Appellant submitted that there was no legally acceptable agreement between the parties due to lack of certainty.
 He submitted that under section 29 of the Law of Contract Act, Cap.
 345 (RE 2019) an agreement the meaning of which is not certain, or capable of being made certain, is void".
-The Appellant relied on the case of Nitin Coffee Estate Ltd and 4 Others versus United Engineering Works Ltd and another (1988)TLR 203 where the Court of Appeal held that: "as the price was not agreed, and there was no means of ascertaining such price in a sale of individual shares, there was no agreement due to uncertainty, in the circumstances, there was no valid contract between the Appellant and the Respondent."
+The Appellant relied on the case of Nitin Coffee Estate Ltd and 4 Others versus United Engineering Works Ltd and another (1988)TLR 203 where the Court of Appeal held that: "as the price was not agreed, and there was no means of ascertaining such price in a sale of individual shares, there was no valid contract between the Appellant and the Respondent."